 Communication & Logistics Officer + Assistant Editor Religion Factor

-Roos Feringa is responsible for the communication and logistics at the CRCPD.
-She’s also the assistent editor of the CRCPD’s blog The Religion Factor.
+Roos Feringa is responsible for the communication and logistics at the CRCG.
+She’s also the assistent editor of the CRCG’s blog The Religion Factor.
 As assistant editor she is responsible for proof reading and editing of the blogs, communication with contributors and promotion of the blog.
 Roos is currently enrolled in the ‘Religion in the Public Domain’ master track from the faculty of Theology and Religious studies in Groningen (where she also received her Bachelor’s degree) and has just returned from a research internship regarding religious hate speech in Indonesia.
 Her main focus in the master is secularism, authoritarianism, religion in Turkey, religious hate speech and the relation between religion, politics and civil society.

 (Co-)Convenors of Research Clusters